Summer Semester 2025

 • Regular exercise assignments

-• The grade for this class is determined by one final exam
+• The grade for this class is determined by a final oral exam

-• Successful submission of exercises as well as the the mock exam will each add a grade bonus of 1/3 of a grade step to your final grade.
+• Successful submission of exercises will add a grade bonus of 2/3 of a grade step to your final grade.
 Note that the pass/fail decision is not affected by the bonus, and the top grade can be achieved without the bonus.

 Topics